Filing cases against rivals sign of coward: Sisodia on MHA nod to prosecute him in 'political intelligence' case

-Delhi Deputy Chief Minister Manish Sisodia on Wednesday said the more AAP will grow, the more cases will be filed against its leaders, following the MHA's sanction to the CBI to prosecute him in a case of alleged collection of "political intelligence".
+Delhi Deputy Chief Minister Manish Sisodia has found himself in fresh trouble with the Ministry of Home Affairs (MHA) clearing the way for the CBI to register a new case by granting sanction to prosecute him in connection with collection of "political intelligence" by a government department.

-In a communication to the principal secretary to the Delhi Lieutenant Governor, the home ministry said the sanction to prosecute Sisodia was granted under Section 17 of the Prevention of Corruption Act, 1988.

-"Filing cases against one's rivals is a sign of a weak and coward person.
-The more AAP will grow, the more cases will be filed against us," he said in a tweet in Hindi.
+Sisodia said the filing of "bogus" cases against one's rival is a "sign of a weak and cowardly person" and the more AAP will grow, the more cases will be filed against them.

 अपने प्रतिद्वंदियों पर झूठे केस करना एक कमज़ोर और कायर इंसान की निशानी है।